Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/monstrosity/owlbear.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-249, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragons of Stormwreck Isle, Phandelver and Below: The Shattered Obelisk.
+249, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragons of Stormwreck Isle, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules."
 ---
 # [Owlbear](2-Mechanics/CLI/bestiary/monstrosity/owlbear.md)
 *Source: Monster Manual p.
-249, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragons of Stormwreck Isle, Phandelver and Below: The Shattered Obelisk.
+249, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Dragons of Stormwreck Isle, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*

 An owlbear's screech echoes through dark valleys and benighted forests, piercing the quiet night to announce the death of its prey.
 Feathers cover the thick, shaggy coat of its bearlike body, and the limpid pupils of its great round eyes stare furiously from its owlish head.